Forest Voice Sanctuary

 Forest Voice Sanctuary is located in rural Northfield, Minnesota.
 Animals have been rescued and lived out their lives in the comfort of the sanctuary for 35 years; yet, only recently has the sanctuary become a formal nonprofit organization.
 Currently, Forest Voice has about 30 resident rescued animals including goats, miniature donkey, horses, cows, peacocks, goose, chickens, cats, and dogs.

-Donations are used only toward these types of direct costs, which is a requirement for certification as a charitable organization and is in our articles of incorporation and bylaws.
+Donations are used only toward direct costs of animal care, which is a requirement for certification as a 501(c)3 charitable organization and is in our articles of incorporation and bylaws.
 Board members and staff are NOT paid.

 Charitable donations help ensure care for animals now and in the future.